 A group of scholars of the early twentieth century argued that the tale of Odysseus could be an echo of an ancient Sun god cult.
 However, this theory was quickly abandoned and even ridiculed by scholars of a later date, who didn’t see enough evidence for such claims.
 The main argument was based on frequent use of number twelve in the book of Odyssey.

 For example, once Odysseus finally returns from his adventures, he finds out that everyone took him for dead.
 His faithful wife is surrounded by suitors and unable to escape them.
-In order to buy time, she gave them an impossible challenge.
+To buy time, she gave them an impossible challenge.
 The winner first had to string the bow of Odysseus – a feat that required super-human strength.
 Then, he had to shoot the arrow through twelve ax-heads.
 This, of course, required super-human precision and skill.

 At first, Odysseus was in disguise and quietly observed the competition.
 In the end, he revealed himself, by completing the challenge and using his bow to kill the suitors.